 But the issue is far from settled.
 At least three states – New York, California and Wisconsin – have laws that set limits on the amount that car rental companies can recover from loss of use on a damage claim.

 Avoiding a claim is the best way to steer clear of a loss-of-use charge, of course.
 In Harris’s case, perhaps some damage was inevitable, because driving conditions on Maui are notoriously iffy.
 When you rent a car at the airport, you’re given a stern warning to avoid driving on the island’s unpaved roads.
 Car rental employees tend to be particularly vigilant about scratches and dings.

-If your car is damaged, you’ll want to do what Harris did: He took snapshots of the scratches for his own records.
+If your car is damaged, you’ll want to do what Harris did.
+He took snapshots of the scratches for his own records.
 You should also take pictures of your rental before you leave the lot to document the condition of your vehicle.
-If an employee assures you that you won’t have to pay for the damage, it also helps to get the name of the agent, if not also a written statement to that effect.
+If an employee assures you that you won’t have to pay for the damage, it also helps to get the name of the agent.
+If not also a written statement to that effect.

 Even in the car rental industry, there’s no consensus as to how a loss-of-use charge is calculated.
 At Enterprise, the largest car rental company, loss of use is based on the total number of labor hours from the repair estimate, divided by four, which the company says is a conservative estimate of labor hours that can be incorporated into each work day, and then multiplied by the daily rental rate.
-PurCo Fleet Services, a risk management company specializing in car rental loss prevention, calculates loss of use based on the number of days needed for repair, times the daily rate on the contract.
+PurCo Fleet Services is a risk management company specializing in car rental loss prevention.
+It calculates loss of use based on the number of days needed for repair, times the daily rate on the contract.